4.1. 9 Story Building: Sampling Analysis

 The user cannot leave any of the distributions for these values as constant for the Dakota UQ engine.

 1. Next click on the Run button.
-This will cause the backend application to launch dakota.
+This will cause the backend application to launch Dakota.
 When done the RES panel will be selected and the results will be displayed.
-The results show the values the mean and standard deviation.
-The peak displacement of the roof, is the quantity 1-PFD-9-1 (first event (tool to be extended to multiple events), 9th floor (in US ground floor considered 0), and 1 dof direction). the PFA quantity defines peak floor acceleration, the RMSA quantity the root mean square of floor accelerations, and the PID quantity corresponds to peak interstory drift.
+The results show the values of the mean and standard deviation.
+The peak displacement of the roof is the quantity 1-PFD-9-1 (first event (tool to be extended to multiple events), 9th floor (in US ground floor considered 0), and 1 dof direction). the PFA quantity defines peak floor acceleration, the RMSA quantity is the root mean square of floor accelerations, and the PID quantity corresponds to peak inter-story drift.

 If the user selects the “Data” tab in the results panel, they will be presented with both a graphical plot and a tabular listing of the data.
-By left- and right-clicking with the mouse in the individual columns the axis change (left mouse click controls vertical axis, right mouse click the horizontal axis).
+By left- and right-clicking with the mouse in the individual columns the axis changes (left mouse click controls the vertical axis, right mouse clicks the horizontal axis).

-Various views of the graphical display can be obtained by left and right clicking in the columns of the tabular data.
-If a singular column of the tabular data is pressed with both right and left buttons a frequency and CDF will be displayed, as shown in figure below.
+Various views of the graphical display can be obtained by left and right-clicking in the columns of the tabular data.
+If a singular column of the tabular data is pressed with both right and left buttons a frequency and CDF will be displayed, as shown in the figure below.

 4.1.2.
 User Defined Output